Bach Festival 10 | 25 June 2026 – 3 July

 Sinfonia | Aria

-Dieterich Buxtehude – Trio Sonata, Op.
-1 No. 6: Lauda anima mea
+Dieterich Buxtehude — Trio Sonata Op.
+1 No. 6

-Johann Rosenmüller – Sonata da camera No. 4: Wie der Hirsch schreyet nach frischen Wasser
+Johann Rosenmüller — Wie der Hirsch schreyet nach frischen Wasser (“As the Hart Panteth After the Water Brooks”)

-Johann Sebastian Bach – Aria, BWV 112: Alles mit Gott und nichts ohn’ ihn *
+Johann Sebastian Bach — Aria from BWV 112: Alles mit Gott und nichts ohn’ ihn (“Everything with God and Nothing Without Him”)*

-* Israeli premiere of a work discovered in 200
+*Israeli premiere of a work rediscovered in 2005.

-This concert brings together liturgical works based on biblical texts—from the Psalms and the Book of Lamentations.
-Alongside vocal works by Bach (including Cantata No. 196, itself set to a biblical text – something relatively rare in Bach’s output), which frame the evening as a whole, we will hear works by two of the composers who most strongly influenced Bach’s musical development: Buxtehude and Rosenmüller.
-The program also includes the exquisite lamentation by the Belgian composer Giovanni Battista Fiocco, a composer rarely heard in our region – to our great loss.
+This concert brings together liturgical works based on Biblical texts — from Psalms and the Book of Lamentations.
+Alongside Bach’s vocal works, which frame the evening, audiences will hear music by two of the composers who profoundly influenced Bach’s musical language — Buxtehude and Rosenmüller — as well as the remarkable lamentation by the Belgian composer Fiocco, whose music is rarely performed in Israel.

 Jerusalem International YMCA – Conference Hall